 For the Company's derivatives designated and qualifying as cash flow hedges, changes in the fair value of the derivatives are reported in accumulated other comprehensive income (loss) and subsequently reclassified into interest expense in the same periods during which the hedged transaction affects earnings.
 Amounts reported in accumulated other comprehensive income related to derivatives will be reclassified to interest expense as interest payments are made on the Company's debt.
+The Company is hedging its exposure to the variability in future cash flows for forecasted transactions over a maximum period of 24 months (excluding forecasted transactions related to the payment of variable interest on existing financial instruments).

 For the Company's derivatives not designated as hedges, the changes in the fair value of the derivatives are reported in "Interest expense" in the Company's consolidated statements of operations.
 Derivatives not designated as hedges are not speculative and are used to manage the Company's exposure to interest rate movements and other identified risks but do not meet the strict hedge accounting requirements.
-The Company is hedging its exposure to the variability in future cash flows for forecasted transactions over a maximum period of 30 months (excluding forecasted transactions related to the payment of variable interest on existing financial instruments).

-The table below presents the Company's derivatives as well as their classification on the consolidated balance sheets as of June 30, 2018 and December 31, 2017 (\$ in thousands):(1)
+The table below presents the Company's derivatives as well as their classification on the consolidated balance sheets as of September 30, 2018 and December 31, 2017 (\$ in thousands):(1)

-Ju ne 30, 2018 Г December 31, 2017
+Septe mber 30, 2018 Ι December 31, 2017

 Derivative Type Fair Value (2) Balance Sheet Location

 Assets

-Interest rate swaps \$ 6,368 \$ 1,024 Deferred expenses and other assets, net
+Interest rate swaps \$ 9,101 \$ 1,024 Deferred expenses and other assets, net

-Interest rate cap (3) 27 18 Deferred expenses and other assets, net
+Interest rate cap (3) 26 18 Deferred expenses and other assets, net

-\$ 6,395 \$ 1,042
+\$ 9,127 \$ 1,042

 Liabilities

 Accounts payable, accrued expenses and other

-Interest rate swaps \$ 266 \$ 904 liabilities
+Interest rate swaps \$ 107 \$ 904 liabilities

-\$ 266 \$ 904
+\$ 107 \$ 904